anne-gcd/MTG-Link/README.md

 ### Usage

-MTG-Link takes as input a set of reads, a GFA file with gap coordinates and a BAM file.
-It outputs the results in a GFA file.
+MTG-Link takes as input a GFA file with gap coordinates, a set of linked reads, a BAM file and an index file containing the index of barcodes.
+It outputs the results in a GFA file, containing the original contigs and the obtained gap-filled sequences of each gap, together with their overlapping relationships.
+It also returns the set of gap-filled sequences in a FASTA file.

-MTG-Link can be used either with a reference sequence (`-refDir`) or with no reference sequence e.g. only the flanking contigs sequences (`-contigs`).
+The qualitative evaluation of MTG-Link can be performed either with the corresponding reference sequences of the gaps (`-refDir`) or with the flanking contigs sequences.

 The MTG-Link command line interface is composed of multiple parameters.
 You can get a summary of all available parameters by running:
 ```